 A pecuniary loss does not include the emotional pain and suffering that comes from the loss of a parent for adult children.

 Limited Time to Sue for Wrongful Death

 It is understandable that after such a terrible loss you need time to grieve and focus on your future.
 Unfortunately, the statute of limitations in Pennsylvania as in other states limits the time period you have to file suit.

 In Pennsylvania, this period is two years.
 If you wait beyond two years to file suit, you will be time barred from suing and will be unable to recover for your loss.
 As a result, it is best to contact an attorney as soon as possible.

 Contact Our Wrongful Death Lawyers For Help

 Have you lost a loved one due to someone else’s negligence?
-Contact Lowenthal & Abrams’ attorneys.
+Contact Lowenthal & Abrams, Injury Attorneys’ attorneys.
 We will listen to what happened and discuss your loss with you.
 Let us handle the legal issues.
 You should be able to focus on dealing with your loss.